Sardonyx001/traceroute-whois-py/README.md

 ```

 The script will execute the traceroute command and display a list of unique IP addresses in the order they were encountered and which organization or company they belong too.

+## TODO

+- The script depends on the traceroute program already installed on the system so it is kinda very slow.
+Maybe using another language like go or rust might make it faster.
+- Also I wanna add a loading spinner or something.